Opetushallitus/kieli-ja-kaantajatutkinnot/docs/otr.md

 If there is a case where the learners need to be deleted and re-initialised for some reason, `2_onr_delete_learners.sql` contains a commented out solution for that.
-If the learners have been updated via some means after their creation outside from the APIs we use, there's a also chance deletion of learners fails due to some foreign key constraint.
+If the learners have been updated via some means after their creation outside from the APIs we use, there's a chance deletion of learners fails due to some foreign key constraint.

 &nbsp;